Have you heard great things about B12 shots?

-This can put you in the tricky situation where your body may be getting "enough" in your diet, and yet it isn't absorbing it completely.
+This can put you in a tricky situation where your body may be getting “enough” in your diet, and yet it isn’t absorbing it completely.

-In addition to this, many people have problems metabolizing B12 in the low quality forms like Cyanocobalamin due to defects in the MTHFR gene (as many as 40% of people have THIS problem!).
+In addition to this, many people have problems metabolizing B12 in low-quality forms like cyanocobalamin due to defects in the MTHFR gene (1) (as many as 40% of people have THIS problem!).

 Another big issue is Hypothyroidism.

-It also may surprise you that medications can deplete your vitamin B12 levels - I'm looking at you Metformin.
+It also may surprise you that medications can deplete your vitamin B12 levels – I’m looking at you, metformin (3).

-I'm not saying any of this to scare you or to concern you, but to simply bring it to your attention that Vitamin B12 deficiency is a big deal.
+I’m not saying any of this to scare you or to concern you, but to simply bring to your attention that vitamin B12 deficiency is a big deal.